theemperorspath/tictactoe/README.md

 **Play it live → [theemperorspath.github.io/tictactoe](https://theemperorspath.github.io/tictactoe/)**

-A CS50 AI project implementing an unbeatable Tic-Tac-Toe opponent using the minimax algorithm with alpha-beta pruning.
-The AI never loses — at best, you draw.
+My Harvard AI project implementing an unbeatable Tic-Tac-Toe opponent using the minimax algorithm with alpha-beta pruning.
+The AI never loses - at best, you draw.

 ---